giuthas/satkit/docs/SATKIT_development_guide.markdown

 - `devel` is the main development branch.
-New features are added by branching from devel, working on the feature branch, and merging back to devel before creating a release branch that will be merged in to main to do the actual realease.
+New features are added by branching from devel, working on the feature branch, and merging back to devel before creating a release branch that will be merged in to main to do the actual release.
 - Feature branches are used to develop a major feature.
 They may have subbranches as needed.
 - Release branches are branched from `devel` when all of the features for a release have been implemented and merged back to `devel`.
-After creating the release branch, `main` is merged in to the release branch and any problems ironed out before creating the actual release by mergin into main.
+After creating the release branch, `main` is merged in to the release branch and any problems ironed out before creating the actual release by merging into main.
 If any commits need to be made before merging into `main`, a merge back to `devel` needs to also be done.
 - Hotfix branches can be branched off of any branch, but especially if branched